 Nutrition and Personal Trainer Program Description

-With full-time study, you’ll be certification-ready in just four months.
-But in case you need a less-intense timeline, we give you 12 months to finish the program.
+Put the pedal to the metal, and you could be certification-ready in as little as 11 months.
+But in case you need a less-intense timeline, we give you 12 months to finish the program.†

 CareerStep programs are made to accommodate hectic schedules.
 This certified personal trainer and nutrition specialist program lets you train whenever and wherever works best for you—at home, at lunch, at midnight, you name it.
 Study at your own pace, and hit us up anytime you need help.

 Learn from home (or anywhere)

 Need help getting through your training?
 We’re available!
 Our Learner and technical support teams are ready to provide advice and answer questions—just give us a ring or drop us a line.

 Our 465-hour Nutrition and Personal Trainer program is divided into 20 modules, which cover all the jargon, training methods, and sports performance info you’ll need to become a certified personal trainer and nutrition specialist.

 Introduction to Nutrition for Health, Fitness, and Sports Performance